CodingThrust/NumericTrainingCamp/README.md

 - Spaces that free to use: W1 4F-6F, maker space.
 - We use [Zulip@HKUST-GZ](http://zulip.hkust-gz.edu.cn/) stream: `#NumericTrainingCamp` for (formal) online communication.
-- We will have a WeChat group for informal communication (planned).
+- We will have a WeChat group for informal communication.

 #### Technical support
 - Yusheng ZHAO